dilsah786/gem-garden-backend/README.md

 # Gem-Garden Backend

 # Description
-Gem-Garden Backend is the server-side component of the Gem-Garden project, providing APIs for user authentication, product management, and user address details.
-The backend is built using Node.js, Express, and MongoDB.
+<h3>Gem-Garden Backend is the server-side component of the Gem-Garden project, providing APIs for user authentication, product management, and user address details.
+The backend is built using Node.js, Express, and MongoDB.</h3>

 # Table of Contents
 <h3>